swapnesh/plugin/README.md

 plugin
 ======

-This repository is for wordpress plugin
+This Wordpress Plugin is for displaying popular posts on front end, showing number of comments for each post.